iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 |</Parent>         |    </Parent>         |
 ```

-Therefore it is up to the developer to ensure that these two elements have the
+Therefore it is up to the developer to ensure that these two elements
-same meaning in the IEP.
-If the meaning depends on the difference in
+have the same meaning in the IEP.
+If the meaning depends on the
-element ordering, then this guidance does not apply, and the developer
+difference in element ordering, then this guidance does not apply, and
-is on his own.
-However, if the meaning does depend on this
+the developer is on his own.
+However, if the meaning does depend on
-difference, then the IEPD design is bad, conflicting
+this difference, then the IEPD design is bad; it conflicts with the
-with the [NIEM Conceptual
+[NIEM Conceptual
 Model](https://reference.niem.gov/niem/specification/naming-and-design-rules/3.0/niem-ndr-3.0.html#section_5).

 ### Element with Simple Content and Attributes